A1Liu/DSFP/README.md

 * Classes to connect to server/user
 * Classes to create users, send packets of information, etc.

+### Network Package
+This package will eventually become the format of the working memory of the server.
+The eventual goal is to create an "incomplete" network that stores only the nodes that need to be remembered.
+Everything else will be retrieved and edited in the SQL database as necessary

-### Plan
+### SQL DB Plan
 Table of Users
 Table of edges
-Server requests info from SQL database, sends packets to user
+Server requests info from SQL database, sends edits back to database

 ### Reference Links
 [I didn't use this but I might in the future](https://github.com/speedment/speedment/wiki/Tutorial:-Build-a-Social-Network)